 Each year in January...

-This winter, I started looking for music camps that serve students age 12 and under and I had a thought: If our older and advancing students have pre-formed ideas and competing interests and obligations which keep them from considering summer music programs, maybe there are some younger students out there who might be interested!?
+This led me to this thought: If our older and advancing students may have pre-formed ideas and competing interests and obligations which keep them from considering summer music programs, maybe there are some younger students out there who might be interested!?

-I undertook a search for quality programs suitable to our many somewhat-serious-but-not-necessarily-elite younger students (age 12 and under).
-I looked for camps that were non-competitive or minimally competitive in both entrance process and camp environment…but that were also “real” music camps—which to me means that the program offers and requires individual music lessons from qualified adult teachers and supervised practice on quality instruments.
-After a pretty thorough search, I was a little surprised to find only a handful of such programs that are open to younger students.
+I undertook a search for quality programs suitable to our many capable (but not necessarily elite) younger students (age 13 and under).
+I looked for camps that were non-competitive or minimally competitive in both entrance process and camp environment…but that were also real music camps—which to me means that the programs offer individual music lessons from qualified adult teachers and supervised practice on quality instruments.
+After a pretty thorough search, I was surprised to find only a handful of such programs that are open to younger piano students.
 (I only looked for camps in the eastern U.S.)

 These sleep-away camps aren’t just for future professional musicians and they’re not just for advancing students.
 They are suitable for any kid who loves music and is interested in an immersive experience.
 They also offer all of the traditional summer camp essentials like outdoor recreation and evening programs.